We left Therrell High School to pursue dreams, life and careers. We now are connecting with old friend and the entire Panther family.

 The purpose of the alumni association is to continue the legacy of Panther Pride by bringing all classes of Therrell High School together to celebrate life, rekindle friendships, share knowledge, empower each other, and mentor/support future generations.

 The Therrell High School Alumni Scholarship was established in 2010.
 The alumni association raised funds for the first $1,000 scholarship through the annual Therrell High School Alumni Weekend in 2010.
 And the rest, as they say, is history.
-Two-three scholarships are awarded each year to deserving graduating seniors of Therrell attending an accredited college/vocational school each year.
+Several scholarships were awarded each year to deserving graduating seniors of Therrell attending an accredited college/vocational school each year.
+In

 Kudos to the faculty and staff of Therrell, past and present, for doing excellent work with students.
 When educating and nurturing high school students, you can never have too many hands and minds helping.
 Therrell High School is no different.
 Alumni members have an opportunity to give back to Therrell through the sharing of valuable time and talents.